IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * 3 Selected by the IETF NomCom, confirmed by the IESG

 * Up to 2 Appointed by the LLC board itself, on an as needed basis, confirmed by the IESG

+For the first slot listed above, the presumption is that the IETF Chair will serve on the board.
+At the IESG's discretion, another area director may serve instead, or exceptionally the IESG may run a selection process to appoint a director.
+The goal of having this slot on the board is to maintain coordination and communication between the board and the IESG.

 ## LLC-Appointed Directors {#llc-directors}